cookup hero

 Challenges

-Due to the pandemic, the team had to work fully remotely across three different time zones on Zoom.
-We conducted user interviews and user tests separately, and even designed our screens asynchronously.
-This led to several of the issues users experienced in our testing phases.
+Due to the pandemic, the team had to work fully remote across three different time zones.
+We conducted user interviews and user tests separately, and designed our screens asynchronously.
+This remote workflow led to several of the issues users experienced in our testing phases.

-However, we combated these time zone differences through open and consistent communication, and by efficiently using our Zoom calls to get as much done together as possible.
+However, we combated these time zone differences through open and consistent communication.
+We also maximized efficiency on our Zoom calls to get as much work done together as possible.

 Takeaways

 Good design is informed by good research.
-Whenever the team was unsure what next steps to take in our iterative process, we would refer back to the user research we did.
-We would then discuss major themes and how to address them.
+Whenever the team was unsure on what steps to take next in our iterative process, we would refer back to the user research we did.
+We would then discuss major themes and how to address them to create better user experiences.